5 symbols of Sami culture

 The Sámi – also spelled Saami – are an indigenous people inhabiting Sápmi, which today encompasses large northern parts of Norway, Sweden, Finland and Russia.
 The Sámi have historically been known as Lapps or Laplanders, but these terms are usually regarded as offensive.
 There are about 100,000 Sámi people, divided by the borders of 4 states: Norway (ca. 60.000), Sweden (30.000), Finland (8.000) and Russia (2.000).

-The majority of the Sámi now speak the majority languages of the countries they live in and all Sámi languages are at some degree of endangerment.
 Sámi languages had been illegal for centuries in Sweden and Norway, with assimilation policies and special residential schools (similarly to what happened in North America with indigenous people).
-This led to Sámi parents themselves to not speak Sámi to their children as a way to protect them.
-Since the late 20th century, the Sámi have the right to education in their own languages.
+This left many with traumas, not speaking Sámi languages to children as a way to protect them.

 • the movie Sameblod, or Same Blood in English (2016), directed my Amanda Kernell.
 It is set in Sweden in the 1930s and concerns a 14-year-old girl who experiences prejudice at a nomad school for Sami children, and decides to escape her town and disavow her Sami heritage.
 Parts of the story are inspired by Kernell’s own grandmother.